Everyday Llamas

 The sky is the limit… or maybe we should say the cloud is the limit.

-You could pipe this in turn to pbcopy to paste its output or directly to git commit -m to do it all at once.
+to paste its output or directly to git commit -m

 Have fun!

-1. Don’t do this at home.
+Don’t do this at home.
 You should always write carefully thought-out commit messages not based on the changes but on the reasons they’re being made.
-I use this only as an improvement over “WIP” messages.
+I use this only as an improvement over “WIP” messages. ↩